What is phishing?

-If you look at the samples below, you'll see that it can be hard to distinguish a scam/phishing email from a legitimate one.
+If you look at the sample phishing emails received at McGill, you'll see that it can be hard to distinguish a scam/phishing email from a legitimate one.
 Scammers can easily reuse legitimate emails (and just replace the links), or copy images and other content they find online to create realistic looking emails and fake websites.
 Here are some tips to watch for, but remember that anyone can be a target, and it's easy to be fooled.

 - It's incredibly easy to buy a URL/web address with the word "McGill" in it.
 There are millions of potential combinations that could be used.
 Just because you see the word McGill (or any other company/institution name) in a URL, doesn't mean it's legitimate, or owned/managed by McGill University.
 It is even easier to send out an email with a fake address that looks like it comes from a friend, coworker, or business contact, and it doesn't cost anything.

 - Look for the domain name in a URL.
 One way to know if a link is fake is to check the domain name in the URL by hovering your mouse over it.
 The domain name is the part immediately to the left of the first forward slash (including the .ca, .gov, .edu, .com, .net, .org) until the first dot, reading to the left.

 IMPORTANT: We don't recommend attempting to hover over a link on a mobile device.

 - If someone you don't know is sending an attachment, don't open it!
 Viruses and malware can be packaged in a .zip file, a Word document, a PDF, and many other types of attachments.
 If someone you do know sent an attachment you weren't expecting, we recommend calling them before opening it.
 Their account could have been compromised and used without their knowledge.